web-deps/odom/docs/quick-start.md

 #### Presence

-We can choose to add or remove and element from the DOM using the conditional [Presence](./conditionals.md#presence).
+We can choose to add or remove an element from the DOM using the conditional [Presence](./conditionals.md#presence).
 The fourth element's presence in the DOM was set via the attribute `acom-presence`.
 The value for the attribute was a JSON object in which we specified the options for the conditional.
 The property `action` specified what was supposed to be done should the conditions be met, which in our case was to add the element to the DOM.
 The `conditions` were specified in an array with two values.
 The first value was a data selector of `options.utils.data.show`.
 The second value was a media query specifying the media conditions to be tested.
 All the values of the array must be true for the conditional to be successful.
 In our case, `options.utils.data.show` was set to `true`.
-The media query test depended on the width of the viewport.
-If your viewport width passed the test (was 800px or larger), you were able to see the element, and if not, you were not able to see it.
+The media query test result depended on the width of the browser window.
+If your window width passed the test (was 800px or larger), you were able to see the element, and if not, you were not able to see it.

-Change the width of the viewport so that it results into the opposite effect.
+Change the width of the window so that it results into the opposite effect.
 Refresh the page and observe what happens.
 Refer to [Presence conditional](./conditionals.md#presence) for more details.

 #### Lazy